- keyword(s): northwestern settlement

 Collection — Box: 1-2

-Overview The Eleanor F. Lewis Papers document Lewis's life and career at Northwestern University Library, spanning the years 1900-1977; the bulk of the materials relate to her retirement in 1948.
-Materials include: biographical materials; correspondence; articles; bibliographies; and a speech.
+Overview The papers of Eleanor F. Lewis (1882-1861) document her life and career at Northwestern University Library.
+The collection spans the years 1900-1977; the bulk of the materials relate to her retirement in 1948.
+Materials in this collection include: biographical materials; correspondence; articles; bibliographies; and a speech.

 Abstract The Northwestern University Library Accession Records document the growth of the Library's collections over the course of sixty-three years, spanning the careers of seven librarians, and representing the holdings of four successive library spaces.
 The Accession Records contain lists of the books and other Library materials acquired between December, 1878 and July, 1941.